rnayer/shriver_data_analysis/README.md

 ## Purpose
 This project provides **evidence-based insights** for policymakers and advocates to better understand **systemic inequities in child welfare**.
 By leveraging data-driven research, it supports informed decision-making to reduce these disparities.

+## Data Confidentiality
+🚨 **Important Notice:**
+The datasets used in this project contain **confidential information** and are **not included in this repository**.
+Access to the data is restricted, and users must obtain permissions from the original source to reproduce the analysis.

 ## Code and Documentation
 - The R code includes **detailed annotations** to guide users through:
   - Data cleaning